holochain/docs-pages/src/pages/ds/code-fences.md

 ### Without Copy button

-To surpress the copy buttom you can wrap the code block in a `::: output-block` container
+To surpress the copy button you can wrap the code block in a `::: output-block` container

 Single line
 ::: output-block